How does polysomnography ? work

 -

-In polysomnography, brain activity, cardiac and respiratory function, eye movement and many other physiological parameters are analyzed using electrodes and measuring devices.
+Polysomnography involves analyzing brain activity, heart and respiratory function, eye movement and many other physiological parameters using electrodes and measuring devices.

 -